Consensas/information-passport/docs/Technical.md

   the need for data centralization
 * Secure - obviously
 * Revokable - e.g. in the case of security breaches or fraudulently issued credentials
+* Renouncable - e.g. having a URL to a passport won't guarentee it will verify or validate in the future
 * Localized / Internationalized - passports need to work across multiple cultures and languages
 * Semantic - data should [Linked Data](https://en.wikipedia.org/wiki/Linked_data)